 "Think of it: Five years ago, no one had ever heard of Bajor or Deep Space Nine.
-And now all our hopes rest here."Star Trek: Deep Space Nine is the second of the "next generation" of Star Trek shows, following on from Star Trek: The Next Generation.
-This series ran seven seasons, airing after TNG for its first three years, then concurrently (some might say "competitively") with UPN's Voyager for the remainder of its run.
-Set on an orbital space station, DS9 traded the Wagon Train to the Stars premise of past (and future) Treks for "Fort Apache in Space".Picking up off the heels of Next Gen, the remote world of Bajor has just booted out its occupiers, the Cardassians (the Evil Alien Race of the month), through a war of attrition and a fair amount of terrorism.
-With the planet spiraling into anarchy, Starfleet sends a platoon to the former gulag, rechristened Deep Space 9, to lend the Bajorans a hand.
-In the pilot episode, a unique stable wormhole leading to the uncharted Gamma Quadrant of the galaxy was discovered—instantly transforming Bajor from a rustic backwater into the most valuble piece of real estate in the Alpha/Beta Quadrants—and the station was relocated there to claim its use.
-The fixed base allowed the show to delve deeply into the politics of the Star Trek universe, but the appearance of the wormhole also caught the attention of the Dominion, a less cuddly counterpart to the United Federation of Planets.One of the factors that made Deep Space Nine unique was that every action had consequences.
-Part of this is because the producers became more and more comfortable altering Gene Roddenberry's spotless, optimistic future: nobody on Bajor particularly got along with each other and, unlike its ship-based sister series, the crew couldn't just 'jump to warp' and leave the Problem of the Week behind.
-The writers employed Story Arcs much more extensively than in other Treks, showing it had now earned the "Space Opera" genre tag that it had been given.
-Perhaps most importantly, by shifting focus to garrison troops toiling above a border planet, DS9 finally allowed the writers to scrutinize The Federation for what it truly is: a noble organization that still has problems with bureaucracy and some skeletons in its closet.Another key difference for Deep Space Nine was the unprecedented number — and depth of the supporting characters.
-While all Trek shows have large casts, DS9 is the only one that qualifies for Loads and Loads of Characters; consequently, the show was overrun with Fake Guest Stars (Andrew Robinson's seven-year stint as Garak chief among them).
-This was enabled, again, by Deep Space 9 being a fixed location.As a result of this kind of thing, the show tends to divide Trekkies quite a bit: people who like Trek for the spacefaring action and moral commentary may dislike its focus on soapy melodrama and dispensing with many of Gene's utopian themes.
-On the other hand, those who do like DS9 tend to prefer it over other Trek shows, forming a little subculture of their own in Trekkie fandom known as "Niners".In spite of the general divide within fandom itself, DS9 earned more critical accolades than even The Next Generation due to its intense Character Development, high-quality acting and pioneering use of Story Arcs; it is still regarded by many as the greatest and most underrated show ever to take the Trek name.The show currently runs in British and Japanese TV.
+And now all our hopes rest here."Star Trek: Deep Space Nine is the second of the "next generation" of Star Trek shows, airing after The Next Generation for three years, then alternating with UPN's Voyager for the remaining four years.
+Set on an orbital space station, DS9 traded the Wagon Train to the Stars premise for "Fort Apache in Space".
+Ira Behr, the head writer, cited The Rifleman as another influence (particularly the father-son dynamic).When we last left Next Gen, the remote world of Bajor had just booted out its occupiers through a war of attrition and a fair amount of terrorism.
+With the planet spiraling into anarchy, Starfleet sent a platoon to the former gulag (rechristened Deep Space 9) to lend the Bajorans a hand.
+In the pilot, a unique stable wormhole leading to an uncharted quadrant of space is discovered.
+Instantly, Bajor is transformed from a rustic backwater into the most valuable piece of real estate in the galaxy, and DS9 is assigned to monitor the wormhole's traffic.
+The fixed base allowed the show to delve deeply into the politics of the Star Trek universe, but the appearance of the wormhole also caught the attention of the Dominion, a less cuddly counterpart to the United Federation of Planets.What made DS9 so unusual in Trekdom was that every action had consequences.
+Part of it is the writers becoming more comfortable altering Gene Roddenberry's spotless, optimistic future: nobody on Bajor particularly got along with each other and, unlike the ship-based series, the crew couldn't just 'jump to warp' and leave the Problem of the Week behind.
+The writers employed Story Arcs much more extensively than in other Treks (including a full Myth Arc dealing with the Dominion), showing it had now earned the "Space Opera" genre tag that it had been given.
+Perhaps most importantly, by shifting focus from TNG's bold explorers to DS9's overworked jarheads, the writers were able to scrutinize the Federation as it appears to outsiders: a noble organization which still has problems with bureaucracy and some skeletons in its closet.While all Trek shows have large casts, DS9 is the only one which qualifies for Loads and Loads of Characters.
+Consequently, the show was overrun with Fake Guest Stars, Aron Eisenberg (Nog, seven years) and Andrew Robinson (Garak, also seven years) standing out in particular.
+This was enabled, again, by DS9 being a fixed location.As a result of this kind of thing, the show tends to divide Trekkies quite a bit: people who like Trek for the morality plays and spacefaring action may be turned off by the soapy melodrama and deconstruction of Roddenberry's utopian theme.
+On the other hand, those who do like DS9 tend to (heavily) prefer it over other Trek shows, forming a little subculture of their own in Trekkie fandom known as "Niners".Deep Space Nine is very frequently compared to Babylon 5, the other 90's cult television show set on a space station.
+Indeed, there were frequent accusations that the two shows had ripped one another off; J. Michael Straczynski has implied that Paramount effectively stole an idea that he pitched to them and stuck a Star Trek brand on it.
+Although DS9's and B5's pilots are similar, Season Four was the point at which the two began to dovetail.The show currently runs in...
+British and Japanese TV.
 It used to run in Syndication on Spike TV in the United States, but due to low ratings has not aired for some time.
-As of October 2011 the complete series is available on Netflix streaming in the United States.Despite the acknowledged limitations of focusing on individual episodes in a heavily arc-based series, this show has a tool for voting on Favorite Episodes.
-Also has a recap page.
-Please feel free to contribute to it.See also the Star Trek: Deep Space Nine Relaunch, a series of novels continuing the show's story arcs past the finale.
+As of October 2011 the complete series is available on Netflix streaming in the United States (where, by many reports, it has been far more popular than it was in rerun broadcast and is a staple of the service).
+For that matter, it is also on Amazon Instant Video, Hulu and CBS All Access as well, so basically you're covered if you're signed up on any of these.
+Alongside all the other Trek shows and films, DS9 was made available in its entirety in Netflix Europe in 2016.In spite of the obvious limitations of singling out episodes in a heavily arc-based series, this show has a tool for voting on Favorite Episodes.Related works in the Star Trek Expanded Universe include the Terok Nor trilogy, which chronicles the Occupation of Bajor and features many of the Bajoran and Cardassian characters, and the Star Trek: Deep Space Nine Relaunch continuation series.